 ETA-9130 (G) – National Dislocated Worker Grants

-The second paragraph of reporting/Line Item 11b, Transitional Jobs Expenditures, in the National Dislocated Worker Grants ETA-9130 (G) was revised to read: “.”
+The second paragraph of reporting/Line Item 11b, Transitional Jobs Expenditures, in the National Dislocated Worker Grants ETA-9130 (G) was revised to read: “WIOA Sec.
+134 (d)(5) sets a transitional jobs expenditure cap of ten percent of the amount of Federal funds providedallocated to local areas to carry out the Adult and Dislocated Worker programs in the State for a fiscalprogram year.
+This requirement is extended to National Dislocated Worker Grants.Because the NDWG program is so closely related to the Adult and Dislocated Worker programs, DOL has chosen to also apply this cap to expenditures for transitional jobs under NDWGs.”

 ETA-9130 (G) – National Dislocated Worker Grants and ETA-9130 (H) – Statewide Rapid Response